 No matter how many steps are taken to prevent academic dishonesty, it may still occur.
 When an instructor suspects academic dishonesty, he or she should do the following:

-- Take a look at TWU's Academic Dishonesty Report Form and then follow department and university procedures.
+- Take a look at TWU's Academic Dishonesty page and then follow department and university procedures.

 - Meet privately with the student to give the student an opportunity to address your allegations.

 - If the student admits to wrong-doing, assess your grade penalty and inform the student of that penalty and of the fact that you will be referring the matter to the Office of Student Life.

 - If you have time to think about the suspected academic dishonesty, consult an experienced faculty member before taking any action.

 - If you decide to report the case, complete an Academic Dishonesty form from Student Life.
 The student will either accept or disagree with the academic sanction.
 If the student accepts it, it will go into the student's file and it is likely that no further action will be needed.
 If the student disagrees with it, she or he will be called for a pre-hearing meeting with Kyle Voyles.

 - Know in advance how to handle a student looking on another’s paper during a test.
 Will you take the exam away from the student, ask the student to move to another seat, or take some other action?

 - Have a written policy in your syllabus that prescribes what will happen if academic dishonesty is discovered.
 Be sure your policy conforms to departmental or university rules.